Get ready for another testament to the importance of microchipping!

 As for the black-and-white kitty, she seems thrilled to be back.
 “I was anxious about having a cat again, because I haven’t looked after one for a couple of years.
 Moon Unit was quite ferocious in her youth,” Mr. Purdy told the Evening Standard.
 However, “she’s been a perfect sweetie, following me around all day purring.”

 Because ADAD was so helpful in reuniting the kitty with her humans, Gilligan and Purdy are returning the favor through a crowdfunding page, which they set up to help the organization raise money.
 The page reads, “Help Moon Unit Say ‘Merci!’ and help ADAD rescue and rehome more cats like her.”
+The page has since reached its goal!

 “ADAD have been amazing — tracking us down, with difficulty, from out-of-date microchip information, sorting out vet care and a pet passport for little Moon Unit,” Mr. Purdy said in the story.